philippetavernier/nodejs/README.md

 ```
 . ~/.profile
 ```
+If Refresh profile is not working ->

-edit the profile file
+Edit the profile file
 ```
 nano ~/.profile
 nano ~/.bashrc
 ```

-and add at the end the code below
+And add at the end the code below
 ```
  # Nodejs
  VERSION=v14.16.0